-The TMxD registers include a set 8-bit timer reload value latch and a set 8-bit downward counter of the $\dot{x}$ channel.
+The TMxD registers include a set 8-bit timer reload value latch and a set 8-bit downward counter of the \dot{x} channel.
 With the data loaded in the latch, the counter counts down until to 0.
-If the register is set to the reload mode, the counter will be automatically reloaded from the latch, and the reload period is TMxD+1 (TMxD $\neq$ 0).
+If the register is set to the reload mode, the counter will be automatically reloaded from the latch, and the reload period is TMxD+1 (TMxD \neq 0).
 When the counter counts to 0, the audio engine plays the audio data.
-So the TMxD value affects the sample rate of a speech or the pitch of a tone.